 Allocation wheel: Some assets have an allocation wheel that you can turn to increase or decrease your allocation to Savings.
 These are the assets used for providing liquidity in Compound.
 For these assets, you can choose a portion of your funds to allocate by turning the wheel clockwise to deposit, and counter-clockwise to withdraw.

 Activate button: Other assets, namely Tezos for now, have an “Activate” button instead of an allocation wheel because you can’t choose a portion of your assets to stake — it’s all or nothing.
 Therefore, these assets don't have an allocation wheel.
 Instead, you simply need to activate your savings once per asset and your wallet remains activated forever.
-There’s no downside to this, since the funds never leave your ZenGo wallet and are always accessible and liquid.
+There’s no downside to this since the funds never leave your ZenGo wallet and are always accessible and liquid.
 If you send them out of your ZenGo wallet, you’ll simply stop earning the rewards on that amount.

 How do I get paid interest and rewards?

-For staking, you’ll there's initial waiting period of approximately 33 days before receiving your first reward payment.
+For staking, there's an initial waiting period of approximately 33 days before receiving your first reward payment.
 After that, you should receive a reward payment from the validator approximately every 3 days which gets deposited directly into your wallet.

 You can see all of your activities and earning history on the Activity and Savings screens in the app.